maueroats/teaching/content/intermediate-cs/sem1final/7-final-exam.md

    question as a model.
 What could you add to your `big-bang` to help you find the source of errors in your mouse handler like: "game-t1: expected a game, given `12`"?
 Explain briefly.

+1. (10 pts) Meg is writing a program.
+She is part way done, and now wants to finish the design and test it.

+        (define (f x y any) (* x y))

+     1. Write a signature.
+     2. Write one good test for this function.
+     3. Why might a function have a useless parameter like that?

 ## Programming Questions